Learn about actual and potential costs

 What makes you stand out from the competition?

 Does your firm specialize in HR consulting?
-Do you only provide HR consulting to specific clients?

 Do you provide any value-added services?
 If so, what other services do you offer?